spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cms-feature.md

 {% info_block warningBox "Verification" %}

 Verify the changes by searching for an existing page.
-You should see the **Page** tab in the search results.
+The **Page** tab is displayed in the search results.

 {% endinfo_block %}